-My father came home with a new laptop, specifically a Dell Inspiron 1501 , a low-end laptop from the price from 499 €!
+My father came home with a new laptop, specifically a Dell Inspiron 1501 , a laptop low end of the price from 499 €!

 - MK-36 ™ processor with AMD Turion ™ 64 mobile technology;

-- 896MB of RAM (do not know how really, but it says Vista);
+- 896MB of RAM (I do not know how to actually, but it says Vista);

 - 120GB HD;

-As can be seen it is not one of the better performing computer on the market, rather ... is a portable "low end", at low cost.
+As can be seen it is not one of the better performing computers on the market, rather ... it is a portable "low-end", at low cost.

 Impressions of use: